 According to Wikipedia, “an internal link is a type of hyperlink on a webpage to another page or resource, such as an image or document, on the same website or domain.”

-The WordPress CMS platform provides built-in internal linking features, such as custom menus, permalinks, image links, categories, tags, and archives pages, site search pages, link widgets, sidebar widgets (e.g. Latest Posts), comments RSS, an internal link tool, continue reading tags, etc. Additional linking features can also be added to WordPress using plugins.
-In short, WordPress is an ideal platform for adding extensive content linking.
+The WordPress platform provides great built-in content linking features, such as menus, permalinks, image links, archives, tags, and categories pages, site search pages, link widgets, sidebar widgets (e.g. Recent Posts), entries RSS feeds, an internal link tool, post excerpt links, etc. Additional link features can also be added to WordPress using plugins.
+In short, WordPress is an ideal platform for creating extensive content linking.

 Linking to other posts in your website or domain has many SEO benefits.
-This tutorial explains how to create internal linking structures in WordPress using the internal link feature.
+This step-by-step tutorial explains how to insert internal links into WordPress using the internal link feature.

-Internal content links are simply links in your content to relevant sections of your WordPress site.
+Internal content linking simply means adding hyperlinks in your content pointing to relevant sections of your WordPress site.